spectra-g/scratch-tabs/ARCHITECTURE.md

 *   **Responsibilities:**
     *   It receives an `activeTabId` as a prop.
     *   In a `useEffect` hook that runs when `activeTabId` changes, it:
-        1. Saves the view state (scroll position, cursor) of the *previous* tab's model.
+        1. Saves the view state (scroll position, cursor, selection, folded regions) of the *previous* tab's model using Monaco's native `saveViewState()`.
         2. Asks the `ModelManager` for the model corresponding to the *new* `activeTabId`.
         3. Sets this new model on its internal Monaco editor instance (`editor.setModel(newModel)`).
-        4. Restores the view state for the new tab, if it exists.
+        4. Restores the view state for the new tab using Monaco's native `restoreViewState()`, if it exists.
+    *   **Cursor Position Management:** Registers cursor position listening with `ModelManager` for debounced database persistence (does NOT update React state).
     *   **Paste Detection:** Captures `onDidPaste` events and notifies `ModelManager` via `markNextChangeAsPaste()`.
     *   **MUST NOT** receive `tab.content` as a prop and pass it to the `<Editor>` component's `value` prop.
 The model is managed imperatively.
     *   **MUST NOT** handle content change callbacks directly.
 All content logic is centralized in `ModelManager`.
+    *   **MUST NOT** store cursor position in React state.
+All cursor position logic is handled by Monaco's view state and ModelManager's persistence layer.
     *   It can receive the full `activeTab` object for metadata (like language, title) but should rely on the model for content.

 ### Zustand Stores